joeesser1842/ttc/README.md

 This project will provide students the oppurtunity to learn schematic design, PCB board design, how to perform basic and advanced soldering, and a deeper insight into space electronics design.

 ## Tasks
-1. Update the schematic with instock parts
+1. Update the schematic with instock parts <br>
-2. Review the shcematic with advisors
+2. Review the shcematic with advisors <br>
-3. Update the PCB board with the new schematic
+3. Update the PCB board with the new schematic <br>
-4. Review the PCB board with advisors
+4. Review the PCB board with advisors <br>
-5. Begin constructing the PCB board
+5. Begin constructing the PCB board <br>
-6. Test the board
+6. Test the board <br>

 ## Design Misc.